 - 32.1 All teachers are responsible for making assessments in line with the school's Assessment Policy.
-They must ensure that: - In writing, this is done using a range of writing across a range of genre and curriculum areas, and focusing on one child per ability group.
-The other children in the group are then assigned a judgement based on their work compared to the focus child.
-This is then moderated by other teaching staff and once a year a selection will be externally moderated by an external advisor; - Using teacher assessment a National Curriculum judgement is recorded for writing on Target Tracker for children in Reception Year Six half termly; - The Target Tracker is completed every half term, to record and monitor progress in phonics throughout the Foundation Stage; - Informal notes are made on teachers' planning; - Key word sheets and phonic records may be kept for children with SEN in Key Stage Two if deemed necessary.
+They must ensure that: - In writing, this is done using six to eight examples of written work across a range of genre and curriculum areas, and focusing on one child per ability group.
+The other children in the group are then assigned a level based on their work compared to the focus child.
+This is then moderated by other teaching staff and once a year a selection will be externally moderated by an external advisor; - Using teacher assessment a National Curriculum Level is recorded for writing on SPT for children in Year One Year Six half termly; - The progress tracker is completed every term, to record and monitor progress in phonics throughout the Foundation Stage; - Informal notes are made on teachers' planning; - Key word sheets and phonic records are kept for children with SEN in Key Stage Two.